 3. Go Horseback Riding

 There’s nothing quite like slowly exploring the gorgeous South Carolina coastline on horseback.
-Add a splash of adventure to your North Myrtle Beach vacation with a horseback ride at Inlet Point Plantation.
+Add a splash of adventure to your North Myrtle Beach vacation with a horseback ride with the local tour guides at Inlet Point Plantation.

 6. Dine on Seafood